niccokunzmann/Anya.Walsh/content/offerings/rose-temple.md

 This is a sober space, please do not consume drugs or alcohol before or during this event, it is important for everyone to be in full sober awareness of their bodily experience

-This is a trauma aware space, facilitators and spaceholders assisting are available to support your needs during exercises and free space.
+This is a trauma informed space, facilitators and spaceholders assisting are available to support your needs during exercises and free space.
 It is your responsibility to take care of yourself - that includes seeking support when support or sitting out of exercises when needed.
 We use cards to signal if you need support, often we know we need something but it's hard to find what so given these options supports to finding what feels right when something is triggered

 ----